Germany military helicopter crashes near Hanover | DW | 01.07.2019

 At least one person was killed, according to the Berlin-based newspaper Bild.
 Authorities have yet to report what caused the crash.

-Several fires broke out at the site of the crash.
-Firefighters responded soon after the crash.
+Firefighters were at the scene after several fires broke out at the site of the crash.
+The Bundeswehr's central helicopter training center is based around 30 kilometers (18.6 miles) away from the crash site.

 Germany's armed forces have been plagued by aging hardware, prompting calls for more funding to modernize its equipment.
 Some politicians have even called for an end to military exercises in the country.